-Lau knew her task force had suffered heavy damage, but they were too deeply engaged to withdraw now without suffering further crippling losses.
+Lau knew even though her task force had suffered heavy damage they were now too deeply engaged to withdraw without suffering further crippling losses.

-The irony of the situation wasn’t lost on her as this battle wasn’t expected or planned for.
-Her task force’s mission was to scout for any bases that the Invid Regess may have established in the systems between Tirol and Earth.
+She didn’t appreciate the irony of her situation because they hadn’t planned for or expected this battle.
+Her task force’s mission was to scout for any bases the Invid Regess may have established in the systems between Tirol and Earth.
 With the Robotech Expeditionary Force assembling a huge fleet to retake Earth from her Invid occupiers, they had to locate and eliminate any Invid bases between Tirol and Earth.
-This was to protect the REF’s supply lines and support bases as they advanced to take back Earth.
+This was to protect the REF’s supply lines and support bases as they advanced to take back their homeworld.

-The task force’s primary mission was to locate and mark any Invid bases found for follow-up by larger REF forces.
-Though the fleet was well-armed and equipped to deal with small Invid bases, the mission was primarily to avoid straight-up battles.
+The task force was to locate and mark any Invid bases found for follow-up by larger REF forces.
+Though the fleet was well-armed and equipped to deal with small Invid bases, they were to avoid large straight-up battles like this.
 Until now, they had made no contact with the enemy as the task force moved from system to system.
-It was only by accident they arrived in this system, stumbling on this huge Invid force that was pulling out, apparently heading to Earth.
+They had arrived in this system and accidently stumbled on this huge Invid force, apparently heading to Earth.

-One of the bridge personnel interrupted Lau’s thoughts, “Ma’am… The Reapers are falling back to cover us and engage the incoming wave of Invid.”
+One of the bridge crew interrupted Lau’s thoughts, “Ma’am… The Reapers are falling back to cover us and engage the incoming wave of Invid.”

-The Reapers were the only squadron in the task force equipped with the new VFA-6S Shadow Fighter, and Lau was thankful for that.
-This new stealth version of the venerable Alpha fighter held out a lot of promise to give the REF a much needed edge to overcome the mass of Invid numbers.
+The Reapers were the only squadron in the task force equipped with the new VFA-6S Shadow Fighters, and Lau was thankful for that.
+This new stealth version of the venerable Alpha fighter held out promise for giving the REF a much needed edge to overcome the mass of Invid numbers.
 New sensor masking technology allowed the fighter to defeat the Invid Protoculture-based sensors, becoming invisible and undetectable to them.
 The new disruptor cannon also developed for the fighter gave it heavier firepower to take on the mass attacks used by the Invid.
-They had also gotten a small supply of the first production run of Shadow drone fighters which were the unmanned version of the VFA-6S.
+They had also gotten a small supply of the first production run of the unmanned VFA-6S Shadow drone fighter.
 The results of the new fighters and drones showed the potential of these new weapons against the Invid.

 I wish we had more of those Shadow fighters and drones… they’re worth their weight in gold!
 Lau thought, watching her task force’s diminished fighter screen reform.
 The fighters moved to cover the surviving ships of her task force from the next incoming wave of Invid fighters.

-It wasn’t long before the Weapons Officer began calling out targets for the ship’s point defense weapons.
+It wasn’t long before the Weapons Officer called out targets for the ship’s point-defense weapons.
 The ship shuddered from Invid plasma hits as the defenses engaged the incoming threats, all the while more damage reports streamed in.

 Grim satisfaction filled Cassie as she picked up her thirteenth kill.
-She didn’t dwell on the superstition of her thirteenth kill as she was more surprised and happy that she was still alive.
+She didn’t dwell on any superstition being both surprised and happy to still be alive.
 Her first combat mission wasn’t like anything she’d imagined and tried to prepare for.
-It had gone so fast that she found that she didn’t have time to think.
-She was reacting as her training kicked in.
-It was becoming all automatic as she fired on the enemy with her gun pod and missiles.
+It had gone so fast she didn’t have time to think.
+Her training kicked in, acting and reacting automatically firing on the enemy with her gun pod and missiles.

-She’d seen her element leader blow up after getting caught in a crossfire of plasma bursts from a group of Invid fighters.
-She suppressed her anger, and tagged onto Viper-Five, who’d also lost his wingman.
-They went to work taking out a group of Invid fighters that were ganging up on a heavily damaged Garfish-class Light Cruiser that was floating dead in space.
+She’d witnessed her element leader blow up after getting caught in a crossfire of plasma bursts from a group of Invid fighters.
+She suppressed her anger, tagging onto Viper-Five, who’d lost his wingman.
+They went to work taking out a group of Invid fighters ganging up on a heavily damaged Garfish-class light cruiser, floating dead in space.

-She heard the call from her squadron leader to form up as it slowly became clear they had destroyed the Invid fighters.
-For a moment, Cassie thought it was all over, but then came the report of a second wave of Invid fighters inbound.
+She heard the call from her squadron leader to form up as it slowly dawned on her they had destroyed all the Invid.
+Cassie relaxed, thinking it was over, but then came the report of a second inbound wave of Invid fighters.
 Cassie took a moment to wish she was in one of those new Shadow Fighters.
-The new fighters were all the talk among the squadrons, and she was eagerly waiting for when her squadron would get them.
+The new fighters were all the talk among the squadrons and she was eager for the chance to try one out.

-She’d already seen one in combat and it only stoked her eagerness to fly the new fighter.
-Reaper-One’s Shadow fighter was easily recognizable with its distinctive markings.
-She watched in awe as the Shadow fighter took out five Invid fighters in a matter of seconds with a mix of gunfire and missiles at close range.
-Reaper-One followed up his five kills by launching a wave of missiles from the fighter’s attached Beta module.
+She’d already seen one in combat and it only stoked her excitement about the new fighter.
+Reaper-One’s distinctive markings made the fighter easily recognizable even in a dogfight like this.
+She’d watched in awe as the Shadow fighter took out five Invid fighters in a matter of seconds with a mix of gunfire and missiles at close range.
+Reaper-One followed up those kills by launching a wave of missiles from the fighter’s attached Beta module.
 The swarm of attack missiles took out another half dozen incoming Invid fighters.

-When Cassie was younger, she dreamt of being a fighter pilot flying in Skull Squadron.
-Her day dreams were of flying with legends like Roy Fokker, Rick Hunter and Max Sterling.
+Cassie had dreamt of being a fighter pilot since she could walk.
+She fantasized of being in Skull Squadron and flying with legends like Roy Fokker, Rick Hunter and Max Sterling.
 It was only in flight school she heard about The Grim Reapers and their record.
 By the time she finished flight school, she knew if she couldn’t fly with Skull Squadron, the Reapers were easily her second choice.

-As her–much diminished–squadron formed up, Cassie caught her breath while studying her scanners, showing another incoming wave of Invid roughly the same size as the first attack wave.
-She tried not to dwell on that they’d barely fought off the first wave of Invid as she struggled to push down thoughts about her mortality.
-As she did an ammo and weapons check, a grimace filled her face, seeing she was almost out of missiles.
-She would have to rely on her gun pod to see her through this next wave of Invid.
-Unfortunately, that meant she would have to get in closer ... knife fighting range ... to engage the enemy.
+As her … now much diminished … squadron formed up, Cassie caught her breath while studying her scanners.
+The picture wasn’t pretty as the second Invid attack wave, roughly the same size as the first wave, closed the distance.
+She tried not to dwell on that they’d barely fought off the first wave of Invid as creeping doubts of her mortality edged into her thoughts.
+A grimace filled her face as she did an ammo and weapons check to prepare for the next enemy wave.
+She was almost out of missiles which meant she would have to rely on her gun pod to see her through this next wave.
+Unfortunately, that meant she would have to get into knife fighting range to engage the enemy.

 On board the Arcadia, Commodore Lau studied the display screen showing the status of her task force and the fighter screen.
-Her face was grim as she looked over the icons on the main tactical display that represented a ship and their crew in her task force.
+Her grim face told the story, taking in the friendly blue-colored icons on the main tactical display, each representing a ship and their crew in her task force.

-The first wave of Invid attackers had hit her small task force hard.
-Her eyes locked on the red icons that represented the incoming second wave of attackers.
-She knew her task force could survive this next attack, but she was realistic knowing there would be a lot fewer friendly icons to face any further Invid attacks.
+The first wave of Invid attackers had hit her small task force hard, but they had survived with only minimal losses among the fleet ships.
+Her fighter screen was another matter as her eyes shifted to the large group of red icons, representing the enemy’s next attack wave, closing on the task force.
+She figured her task force could also survive this next attack, but she knew there would be even fewer friendly blue-colored icons to face any further attacks.

-Before the next wave of Invid attacked, she reviewed her ship’s deployments, making sure their point-defense weapons could provide overlapping defensive coverage.
-A crewman manning one of the sensor stations interrupted her planning.
+Before the next wave of Invid got within range, she reviewed her ship’s deployments, making adjustments, to ensure their point-defense weapons provided overlapping defensive coverage.
+A crewman manning one of the bridge sensor stations interrupted her planning.

-“Ma’am!
-We’ve detected a space-fold occurring at co-ordinates bearing two-four-eight by seven-nine.
+“Commodore, we’ve detected a space-fold, occurring at co-ordinates bearing two-four-eight by seven-nine!
 Range to contact one hundred and fifty thousand kilometers!”